FOOD BUSINESS OPERATORS AND PRIVATE LAW: LIABILITY, CONTRACTS, COMPETITION

 The unit will provide an overview of the private law profiles of the agrifood chains and of contractual relationships, “from farm to fork”, focusing on the following topics:

-• Fundamentals of private food law;
+• Fundamentals of private food law and general principles of italian private law;

 • Contract types in the food chain;